 Retail consolidation could shift negotiating leverage away from food manufacturers in favor of retailers, which could hurt the firm's ability to expand margins over the long term.

-A number of new faces have joined Hillshire Brands.
+A number of new faces joined Hillshire Brands upon the split-up of the former Sara Lee.
 Sean Connolly, named CEO in January 2012, worked in various roles at Campbell Soup and Procter & Gamble before joining Hillshire Brands.
-We think his previous tenure at leading branded consumer Read more
+We think his previous Read more

 Hillshire Brands manufactures and distributes value-added and commodity meat products, with a brand portfolio that includes Hillshire Farms, Jimmie Dean, Sara Lee, Ball Read more